shruthi-p-shet/PatientDatabase/README.md

 ## Tools Needed
 ---
-1.Eclipse or any IDE where Java code can be run.
+1 Eclipse or any IDE where Java code can be run.
-2.MySQL workbench
+* MySQL workbench
-3.Java JDK(1.8 better)
+* Java JDK(1.8 better)

 ## Using
 ---